voxpupuli/agtm/facts.md

 ##Demonstration

-We start our fact by requiring etc, a ruby gem, in order to iterate through the users on the system. we then iterate through each entry of the password file.
+We start our fact by requiring etc, a ruby gem, in order to iterate through the users on the system.
+We then iterate through each entry of the password file.

 ```